Aimeedeer/coconut-report/content/posts/how-to-pretend-to-be-a-hacker.md

  create mode 100644 firstone.doc
 ```
 Done!
-Now our file is totally under the version control.
+Now our file is totally under version control.
 We made it!
 ```
 $ git status